 We need answers from Lisa Page.

-We need to find out what they were talking about here, when they were talking about the Wall Street Journal, when they were talking about the Washington Post and these stories, and whether or not they gave information without without any um authorization to these news agencies.
+We need to find out what they were talking about here when they were talking about the Wall Street Journal, when they were talking about the Washington Post and these stories, and whether or not they gave information without any authorization to these news agencies.

 And that's going to be a really important part of all of this.